Skip and container guidelines

 - Fill in a Permit form application (PDF 116 kb) for approval

-- Send it to us at least two working days before the skip is placed on site
+- Send it to us at least 2 working days before placing the skip on site

 - You need to clarify how you will eliminate, isolate or minimise any safety hazards

 - Depending on the container or skip's location, we may require you to provide external lighting.
 We'll let you know about this after we receive your application

 - You cannot place your skip until you've received a permit from us.

 If your bin is out on the street, you need to observe these rules

 - You'll need a parking exemption (or meter hood) if you're using a street area controlled by time limits, pay and display or parking meters.
 We charge a fee of $10 per day for parking meter hoods.
 We'll supply you with a meter hood, please get in touch with us to request one.

 - Write your company name and a 24 hour contact telephone number on each bin.